fmquaglia/manual/docs/teletype.md

 meta
 ```

-### vim Keybindings
+### Vim Keybindings

 ```shell
 vim
 ```

-vim keybindings can be added to the editor.
+Vim keybindings can be added to the editor.

 ## Other Commands